gitter-badger/html-screen-capture-js/README.md

 #### Return Value

-A string representation of a new lightweight html document element.
+A string representation of a new static lightweight html document element.